aldorodz/jquery-fancynumbers/README.md

 Demo
 ------------------
 Check http://deventt.com/nervo-friends/
-Scroll down and see the effect in the number of "Favoritos"
+Scroll down and see the effect in the number of "Vistas"

 Usage